 Nikhil Bhanushali, founder of Ace Tattoos

 "I get a lot of weird requests.
 A guy once wanted to get a tattoo to cover his girlfriend’s name so his wife wouldn’t find out.
 But the most unusual one I’ve done is for this Chinese girl who was working in Mumbai.
 She wanted to get something to represent her love for our country.
-So we did a weed symbol to represent Manali (a town in the northern Indian state of Himachal Pradesh, known for its marijuana) and she even got a Sardar character (a Sikh, often seen wearing a turban) to symbolise the man who had saved her from being molested in Delhi.
+So we did a weed symbol to represent Manali and even got a Sardar character to symbolise the man who had saved her from being molested in Delhi.
 When Indians feel patriotic, they only get the map outline inked, but her idea was more interesting.
 It was also different from other foreigners who are very fond of getting Hindi words.
-Once, a Swedish guy wanted to get aatma (soul) inked near his crotch so girls who sleep with him would think he was deep."
+Once, a Swedish guy wanted to get aatma (soul) inked near his crotch so girls who sleep with him would think he’s deep."

 Chetan Salhotra, founder of Ink Space Studio